Nikon D850 vs Sony RX100 IV

 Studio photographers will appreciate that the Nikon D850 (unlike the RX100 IV) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The D850 is a recent model that features in the current product line-up of Nikon.
-In contrast, the RX100 IV has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX100 IV has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX100 IV was succeeded by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D850 and RX100 IV can be found, respectively, in the Nikon D850 Manual (free pdf) or the online Sony RX100 IV Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D850 or the Sony RX100 IV – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.